php-school/php8-appreciate/exercises/stringify-to-demystify/problem/problem.md

 }
 ```

-You will need to define a new class that implements `Stringable` and it's requirements.
+You will need to define a new class that implements `Stringable` and it's method requirements.
 This class should take enough information from the request so that the `__toString` method can return a string like below:

 ```
 Status: 401